Frigg Fjord

 Frigg Fjord (Friggs Fjord) is a fjord in Peary Land, far northern Greenland.

 The archaeological remains in the northern shore and at the head of this fjord belong to the northernmost human settlements in human history.
+Further ruins slightly to the north at Cape Bridgman have been found, likely as a short-term expedition from the Frigg Fjord settlement.

 History

 The area around the shores of Frigg Fjord was inhabited by the Independence I culture and later the Independence II culture until about 2,400 years ago.
 These inhabitants were people dependent on hunting muskoxen for survival and they lived a great part of the year in complete darkness.
 The ruins were found in the first half of the 20th century.
 The main sites are the Adam C. Knuth site, Qissivik and the Whale Terraces.

 Since all other fjords in Northern Peary Land are frozen even in the summer, Frigg Fjord was identified as one of the few places where a seaplane can land in the northern part of Peary Land by the members of a 1953 geological expedition.
-After landing successfully with their plane in the unfrozen surface of the head of the fjord they made a south–north crossing of the Roosevelt Range through the Polkorridoren pass to Sands Fjord.
+After landing successfully with their plane in the unfrozen surface of the head of the fjord, they made a south–north crossing of the Roosevelt Range through the Polkorridoren pass to Sands Fjord.